Carolina Hurricanes: New England/Hartford Whalers (1971–1997)

-As one of the most stable WHA teams, the Whalers, along with the Edmonton Oilers, Quebec Nordiques and Winnipeg Jets, were admitted to the NHL when the rival leagues merged in 1979.
+The Whalers, along with the Edmonton Oilers, Quebec Nordiques and Winnipeg Jets, were admitted to the NHL when the rival leagues merged in 1979.
 However, under pressure from the extant NHL team in the New England area, the Boston Bruins, the Whalers were compelled to rename the team the Hartford Whalers.
 The Whalers were never as successful in the NHL as they had been in the WHA, recording only three winning seasons.
 They peaked in the mid-to-late 1980s, winning their only playoff series in 1986 over the Nordiques before bowing out in the second round to the Montreal Canadiens, taking the Canadiens to overtime of game seven in the process.
 The next year, the club secured the regular season Adams Division title, only to fall to the Nordiques in six games in the first round of the playoffs.
 In 1992, the Whalers made the playoffs for the final time, but were bounced in the first round in seven games by the Canadiens.
 Two years later, the team hired Jim Rutherford as general manager, a position that he would hold within the franchise for twenty years.

 For years, the organization maintained many Whalers connections among its off-ice personnel; in addition to many members of executive management and the coaching staff, broadcasters Chuck Kaiton, John Forslund and Tripp Tracy (at the time a minor-league player), and equipment managers Wally Tatomir, Skip Cunningham and Bob Gorman all made the move to North Carolina with the team.
 Finally, the old goal horn from the Hartford Civic Center remains in use at Lenovo Center.
 Kaiton and Forslund would both eventually leave the franchise; Kaiton in 2018 and Forslund in 2021.